Differences Between Civil Law and Common Law

 Italy’s Unitary System

 Italy operates as a unitary state where the central government holds primary authority over legal and administrative matters.
-While recent reforms have granted greater autonomy to Italy’s 20 regions, the national government maintains control over most significant legal matters, ensuring relative uniformity in law application throughout the country.
+Moreover, while recent reforms have granted greater autonomy to Italy’s 20 regions, the national government maintains control over most significant legal matters.
+Therefore, this ensures relative uniformity in law application throughout the country.

 The Italian Parliament serves as the primary lawmaking body, creating legislation that applies nationwide.
-This centralized approach reflects the civil law emphasis on comprehensive, uniform legal codes applicable across jurisdictions.
+Furthermore, this centralized approach reflects the civil law emphasis on comprehensive, uniform legal codes applicable across jurisdictions.
+Consequently, regional variations in law remain relatively limited compared to federal systems.

 America’s Federalist Structure

 The United States employs a federal system dividing power between the national government and 50 sovereign states.
-This division creates a complex legal landscape where:
+Moreover, this division creates a complex legal landscape where:

 - Federal law governs matters of national concern and interstate commerce